New Ideas, Experienced Leadership

 Professional History

-Kirill's professional experience includes over 11 years of work in international development and foreign aid programs.
-Focusing specifically in the areas of democracy, civil society, economic development.
-Having implemented USAID, World Bank, and United Nations programs throughout the world, for well respected implementing organizations and companies such as ACDI/VOCA, American Councils for International Education, Center for International Private Enterprise, PADCO, and The QED Group.
+Kirill’s professional experience includes working in international development and foreign aid programs since 1994.
+Focusing specifically in the areas of democracy, civil society, and economic development.
+Kirill has had experience with implementing international development programs throughout the world for well respected implementing organizations and companies such as ACDI/VOCA, American Councils for International Education, Center for International Private Enterprise, AECOM PADCO, The QED Group, and CAMRIS International for donors organizations such as USAID, World Bank, and United Nations.
+Kirill currently is the Director of Contracting and Compliance for Training Resources Group, Inc., a USAID contractor headquartered in Arlington, VA.

 Political Activism